 Infant Constipation Relief Tips

-Constipation is usually diagnosed when an infant or child has hard stools or has difficulty pooping.
-Infants are noted to strain excessively and have difficulty passing stools, even though their stools are of normal consistency.
-The difficulty in passing stools is thought to represent a delay in maturation of intestinal motility.
+Constipation is usually diagnosed when an infant or child has hard stools and/or has difficulty defecating.
+In many instances infants are noted to strain excessively and have difficulty passing stools, even though their stools may be of normal consistency.
+This type of difficulty in passing stools is thought to represent a delay in maturation of intestinal motility.

 Symptoms of Constipation in Infants